ZecHub/zechub/site/guides/RaspberryPi4FullNode.md

      * If downloading a precompiled binary one source is [adityapk00](https://github.com/adityapk00/zcash/releases) .
 Note that since we are running a 64 bit OS, we want zcash-linux-aarch64-v*.tar.gz.
 Also note that up-to-date versions of zcashd are rarely precompiled.

      * For compiling yourself it is highly recommended to cross-compile.
 Cross-compile is to build on one platform a binary that will run on another platform.
 One reason for this is Raspberry Pi 4's are low-powered and thus not very fast!
 Leverage your main computer to help with this.
+You can grab the latest release [here](https://github.com/zcash/zcash/releases)

      * To cross compile we need to make sure we have the needed packages.
 Install the following: